 How will you be assessed?

-You be assessed by your tutor or assessor using a range of methods.
-This could include direct observation in the workplace, a portfolio of evidence, written assignments or a task.
+You are assessed by your tutor or assessor using a range of methods.
+This could include direct observation in the workplace, a portfolio of evidence, written assignments, or a task.

-- It is recommended that you hold or are working towards a Functional Skills qualification at level 2 or a GCSE Grade C or above in moths and English.
+- It is recommended that you hold or are working towards a Functional Skills qualification at level 2 or a GCSE Grade C or above in Maths and English.

 - You must be in employment (paid or voluntary) in a school for a minimum of 1 full day per week, working with children aged 5 and above.